 Leaving a gift in your Will doesn’t have to be difficult or time-consuming.
 We always advise that you speak to a solicitor to assist you and help with the exact wording you’ll need to ensure your gift is legally valid.
 There are two main ways that you can leave a gift in your Will, by either leaving a share of your estate or a set monetary amount.

-When thinking about leaving a gift in your Will, you’ll often see the word `estate` used.
+When thinking about leaving a gift in your Will, you’ll often see the word ‘estate’ used.
 This simply means anything that is legally your possession, from property and bank accounts to vehicles and jewellery.
-If you’re not sure about any of the wording we’ve used here, our Legacy Manager Fia is happy to answer your questions and provide more information.
+If you’re not sure about any of the wording we’ve used here, we're happy to answer your questions and provide more information.

 Leaving a share of your estate

 Most supporters who choose to leave a gift in their Will decide to give what’s called a ‘residuary gift’.
 This means leaving a percentage of your remaining assets after your loved ones and financial commitments have been looked after.

 You can decide to leave a share to many charities or gift the entire residue to one.
 You can also leave different percentages to different causes.
 This type of gift has the advantage of keeping up with inflation and ensuring that the value of your gift is not diminished over time.
 Example residuary wording:

 - "I give to Anthony Nolan a charity (Registered in England and Wales, Charity Reg No. 803716 and registered in Scotland with Charity Reg No. SC038827) of registered office address Royal Free Hospital, Pond Street, Hampstead NW3 2QG the whole of the residue/% share of the residue of my estate to be applied for its general charitable purposes and I declare that the receipt of the charity’s authorised person or other appropriate officer shall be a complete discharge to my executors."